What You’ll Learn 🎥

 Local Area Connection 6 | 192.168.6.70 | 192.168.6.71 |

-After we have done this part, we were ready for testing.
+After completing this setup, we were ready to begin testing.

 Testing

-For testing purposes, we have done a special table, with which we can measure a single point with 6 cameras.
+For testing purposes, we used a custom-built test table that allowed us to measure a single point with 6 cameras simultaneously.

-On that point, we have used a tuning fork, so we could actually see the synchronization of 6 cameras.
-Our goal of testing was to measure different resolutions and then search for the highest frame frequency at each resolution.
-For each setup, we have done at least 3 measurements.
-We have stopped the measurement when buffer usage was over 80%.
+At that point, we applied a tuning fork so we could visually verify the synchronization of all 6 cameras.
+Our goal was to test different resolutions and determine the maximum frame rate achievable for each.
+For every setup, we conducted at least three measurements and stopped the acquisition when buffer usage exceeded 80%.

 Results: Synchronization

-If we look at pictures above closely we can see perfect synchronization of all 6 cameras.
+If you closely examine the frames above, you can clearly see the perfect synchronization of all six cameras.

 Resolution and frame frequency - HDD vs. SSD